Elizabeth Thompson

 Elizabeth Southerden Thompson (3 November 1846 – 2 October 1933), later known as Lady Butler, was a British painter who specialised in painting scenes from British military campaigns and battles, including the Crimean War and the Napoleonic Wars.
 Her notable works include The Roll Call (purchased by Queen Victoria), The Defence of Rorke's Drift, and Scotland Forever! (showing the Scots Greys at Waterloo).
-She wrote about her military paintings in an autobiography published in 1922: "I never painted for the glory of war, but to portray its pathos and heroism."
-She was married to British Army officer Sir William Butler, becoming Lady Butler after he was knighted.
+She wrote about her military paintings in an autobiography published in 1922: "I never painted for the glory of war, but to portray its pathos and heroism."She married British Army officer William Butler, becoming Lady Butler after he was knighted.

 Early life and education

 Born at the Villa Claremont in Lausanne, Switzerland, Butler was the daughter of Thomas James Thompson (1812–1881) and his second wife, Christiana Weller (1825–1910).
 Her sister was the noted essayist and poet Alice Meynell.
 Elizabeth began receiving art instruction in 1862, while growing up in Italy.
 In 1866, she entered the Female School of Art in South Kensington in London.
 She began exhibiting her artwork, usually watercolours, as a student.
 In 1867, one watercolour, Bavarian Artillery Going into Action, was shown at the Dudley Gallery, one of the galleries preferred by women artists.
 The same year, she exhibited an oil painting, Horses in Sunshine, at the Society of Female Artists.

 She became a Roman Catholic along with the rest of her family after they moved to Florence in 1869.
 While in Florence, under the tutelage of the artist Giuseppe Bellucci (1827–1882), she attended the Accademia di Belle Arti.
-She signed her works as E.B., Elizth.
+She signed her works as E.B. (post-1877), Elizth.
 Thompson, or Mimi Thompson (she was called "Mimi" from her childhood).